kaificial/kaificial/README.md

 I'm a Computer Science student passionate about building impactful web experiences and exploring the world of data and machine learning.

-Currently focusing on full-stack development with React & Node.js, while diving deep into machine learning fundamentals and data pipeline design.
+Currently focusing on full-stack development with React, while diving deep into machine learning fundamentals and data pipeline design.
 Always excited to collaborate on open-source projects or experiment with new technologies!

 🔨 **Tech Stack**
 Languages: JavaScript | Python | Java | CSS/HTML